bens-home/NoIpUpdateClient/README.md

 ## Enviornment Setup

 We need to tell the no-ip client about our username, password, and what domain we want to update.
-We can do this with a `noip.env` file.
-You can copy the `noip.env.template` file to rename it to `noip.env` and fill in your data there.
+We can do this with a config file that no-ip2 will read when it starts.
+Copy or rename the `config/noip.conf.template` file to be just `config/noip.conf`.
+This is what no-ip2 will read to get your username and password.

 ## Start the container